-Aconcagua is the second-highest of the seven summits; it is the highest mountain in South America and the western hemisphere, rising 1000 m above its neighbours and visible from the Pacific coast 100 kilometres away.
-At 6960 metres, Aconcagua is also the highest trekking peak in the world.
+Aconcagua is the second-highest of the world’s Seven Summits, the highest mountains on each of the seven continents of the Earth.
+It is also the highest mountain in South America and the western hemisphere, rising 1,000m above its neighbours and visible from the Pacific coast 100km away.
+At 6,960m, Aconcagua is also the highest trekking peak in the world.

 We are running this trip with one of the most reputable local companies based in Mendoza, operated for 30 years by its founders.
 Their mountaineering guides have led hundreds of expeditions to the summit of Aconcagua and all are certified by the Park Authorities.
 Their remarkable experience and unparalleled knowledge of the mountain will ensure your best chances of success without compromising safety.
 They are ISO-9001EN certified and have received recognition for Excellence in Animal Care and Welfare with regard to the treatment of their mules used for transporting the luggage.

-The Normal Route starts with an acclimatization trek to Plaza Francia Viewpoint, and then we make the approach to Plaza de Mulas, a 40 km trek.
+The Normal Route starts with an acclimatisation trek to Plaza Francia Viewpoint, and then we make the approach to Plaza de Mulas, a 40km trek.
 It takes us three days to get to Plaza de Mulas.
-This guarantees very good acclimatization before starting the climb of Aconcagua.
+This guarantees very good acclimatisation before starting the climb of Aconcagua.
 Our suggested programme includes two contingency days.

 On Aconcagua, sometimes the presence of a white wind makes the ascent difficult, this is what we use the contingency days for, thus increasing the chances of reaching the summit.
 Note that not only is the success rate highest on the Normal Route (70%+), but it is also a very safe route.
 This is because there is a medical service in the Confluencia and Plaza de Mulas base camps, where the level of care is very high.
 Since it is the busiest route, it is monitored very closely by the Rescue Patrol, which has its operation centre in the Plaza de Mulas base camp.
 If anything should go wrong, help can be at hand very quickly.